bpamos/welltrajconvert/docs/source/tutorial.rst

 Transferring Data
 -----------------

-The next step is to transfer data into the directional-survey-converter.
+The next step is to transfer data into the welltrajconvert.
 Data formats vary from survey to survey depending on where it is coming from or what vendor is supplying it.
 The data could come from a single csv, a csv with multiple wells, from a database via a SQL query, a txt file, ect.

-Due to this, the directional-survey-converter ensures consistency by only accepting a :py:class:`JSON` document or a :py:class:`dict` in a specific format.
+Due to this, the welltrajconvert ensures consistency by only accepting a :py:class:`JSON` document or a :py:class:`dict` in a specific format.
 To get data into this format there are a host of helper functions, see the `DataSource` class.